conda/conda/docs/source/user-guide/configuration/use-condarc.rst

   # Use "defaults" to automatically include all default channels.
   # Non-url channels will be interpreted as Anaconda.org usernames
   # (this can be changed by modifying the channel_alias key; see below).
-  # The default is just 'defaults'.
+  # The default for miniforge should not be 'defaults' but rather `conda-forge`.
   channels:
-    - r
-    - defaults
+    - conda-forge

   # Show channel URLs when displaying what is going to be downloaded
   # and in 'conda list'.
 The default is False.